Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Methods

 A stratified $5$-fold train-validation-test split was used as follows.
 In each fold, we trained a network using $80\%$ and $20\%$ of the available samples of each class for training and testing, respectively.
 Repeating the stratified split five times ensures that each sample was in the test set once in each experiment.
 Within the training set, $20\%$ of the samples were used as the validation set during training.

 Model training was performed for $200$ epochs with a batch size of $8$.
 The PyTorch \cite{Paszke2019pytorch} implementation of the Adam algorithm \cite{Diederik2015_adam_optimizer} was used with a learning rate of $0.005$, betas $(0.9, 0.999)$ and weight decay of $0$.
+It was conducted on a NVIDIA A100 $80$GB GPU, requiring $25$GB of memory and $20$h of computational time for the VGG11\_BN training, and $40$GB of memory and $40$h of computational time for the VGG19\_BN.